Installation on Linux

 For Ubuntu 20.04 tested with the kernel version 5.9.1:

-curl -SLO https://www.kernel.org/pub/linux/kernel/v5.x/linux-5.9.1.tar.xz
+curl -LO https://www.kernel.org/pub/linux/kernel/v5.x/linux-5.9.1.tar.xz

-curl -SLO https://www.kernel.org/pub/linux/kernel/v5.x/linux-5.9.1.tar.sign
+curl -LO https://www.kernel.org/pub/linux/kernel/v5.x/linux-5.9.1.tar.sign

-curl -SLO https://www.kernel.org/pub/linux/kernel/projects/rt/5.9/patch-5.9.1-rt20.patch.xz
+curl -LO https://www.kernel.org/pub/linux/kernel/projects/rt/5.9/patch-5.9.1-rt20.patch.xz

-curl -SLO https://www.kernel.org/pub/linux/kernel/projects/rt/5.9/patch-5.9.1-rt20.patch.sign
+curl -LO https://www.kernel.org/pub/linux/kernel/projects/rt/5.9/patch-5.9.1-rt20.patch.sign

 Note

 For Ubuntu 22.04, we recommend using the Ubuntu Pro real-time kernel.
 After enabling it, you can skip directly to Allow a user to set real-time permissions for its processes.
+In case you do not want to use Ubuntu Pro, you can proceed as for the other versions (tested with the kernel version 6.8.0):

 And decompress them with: